Thanksgiving 2026: Date, Origins, Traditions, and Greetings

 The modern concept of Thanksgiving began to take shape during the Revolutionary War.
 In 1789, President George Washington proclaimed a national day of thanks, but it was not until President Abraham Lincoln that Thanksgiving was firmly established as a national holiday.

 In 1863, amidst the Civil War, Lincoln declared the last Thursday in November as a day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
-He encouraged Americans to pause and give thanks for their blessings, despite the turbulent times.
-This proclamation helped unify the nation and solidified Thanksgiving as a national Thanksgiving Day of gratitude.
+This proclamation helped unify the nation and solidified Thanksgiving as a national day of gratitude.
+In 1941, Congress officially made the fourth Thursday of November the permanent date for Thanksgiving in the United States.

 Thanksgiving Traditions

 Thanksgiving is a time-honored holiday that brings families and friends together to celebrate gratitude, community, and the bounties of the harvest.
 With roots in the early 17th century, the traditions associated with Thanksgiving have evolved over the years, reflecting the diverse customs of American culture.
-From sharing a festive meal to expressing gratitude, these traditions create lasting memories and foster a sense of togetherness.
-Here are the top 10 Thanksgiving traditions that many families observe each year, complete with specific examples to illustrate their significance.
+Here are the top 10 Thanksgiving traditions that many families observe each year:

 1. The Thanksgiving Feast

-One of the most iconic traditions is the Thanksgiving dinner itself, featuring a roasted turkey as the centerpiece.
+The most iconic tradition, featuring a roasted turkey as the centerpiece.
 Families often prepare a variety of side dishes, such as stuffing, mashed potatoes, cranberry sauce, and pumpkin pie.
-For example, many families have their own special recipes, like Grandma’s secret stuffing or Aunt Millie’s famous pumpkin pie, which they look forward to every year.
+Many families have their own special recipes passed down through generations.

 2. Expressing Gratitude